• Home

 How can a tenor sax MP possibly work on an alto clarinet – and why?

-Something had to be done, but what?
-I began exploring the acoustics with pairs of magnets (a tiny one inside guided by another on the outside).
+To solve the problem, I began exploring the acoustics with pairs of magnets (a tiny one inside guided by another on the outside).
 This reduced the bore at specific spots.
-In the bottom quarter of the bore, the tiny obstruction had a strong effect on the low clarion.
-It helped me identify a zone of influence in the lower bore.
+In the bottom quarter of the bore, the tiny obstruction interfered with the low clarion.
+Thus I identified a zone of influence in the lower bore.
 I was trying to vary the bore when my cutting failed and left a rough texture.
 I thought it was ruined, but I mounted a reed and ....
-I was astonished to find great improvement in the low clarion.
-Textures absorb high sound, so I deduce that some high overtone noise must interfere with wave formation in the low clarion.
-With the texture applied – Voilà!
+I was astonished to find a great improvement in the low clarion.
+Textures absorb high-pitch sound, so it's logical to say that some overtone noise interferes with wave formation in the low clarion.
+With a texture applied – Voilà!
 Transitions up to low clarion improved by an additional 60%, now totaling about 90% improvement over a standard MP.
 It also darkens and helps unify the tone of the whole instrument.
+I call it the Noise Filter.

-This Noise Filter traps short wavelenth (high pitch) noise, while the pure (darker) tones roll right over it.
-The results are visible on an audio spectrum analyzer.
-I experimented for months to find a durable texture that traps noise even when it's wet.
-The low clarion response has become nearly perfect, as shown in my YouTube demo where crossing the break is undetectable.
+This Noise Filter traps short wavelenth (high pitch) noise, while the pure (darker) tones roll right over it (results are visible on an audio spectrum analyzer).
+I experimented for months to find a texture that's durable and traps noise even when it's wet.
+The low clarion response is nearly perfect, as shown in my YouTube demo where crossing the break is undetectable.
 The Noise Filter is as significant as the tenor reed itself.

-ORIGIN STORY As a teenage ham radio hobbyist, I studied wave formation, harmonics, noise factors ...
+ORIGIN STORY As a teenage ham radio hobbyist, I learned the concepts of wave formation, tuning and harmonics, noise factors ...
 And, I made bamboo flutes!
-In my 27-year career, I designed and manufactured solar power components.
+My career was in solar power systems and manufacturing.
 When I retired, I returned to making flutes, fixing and improving woodwinds, and playing jazz.
-After being seduced by klezmer music, I dove into clarinet.
-I got an alto but it was wishful thinking – It sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
+I was seduced by klezmer music, so I dove into clarinet.
+I got an alto cl. but I was disappointed – It sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
 I was off and running on this fascinating project.
 I gifted one to Gene in gratitude for his concept.
 The BMP bore design and Noise Filter are my own innovations.